anomaly/easel/DESIGN.md

 };
 ```

+The Netlify interface will not show the additional fields (it does show the `role` field), but you can see them in the API calls as they proceed.

 > Note that the `identity-signup` does not fire for Social logins, so we will address this at a later stage.

 # Resources